serralvo/serralvo.github.io/_posts/2020-07-11-singletons-and-testing-in-swift.markdown

 }
 ```

 Works fine?
-No my friend, for these tests we **don't have control of all states**, this kind of test is fragile like an eggshell, for example, what happens if another test try get the customer reward?
-How could we garantee the expected state?
+No my friend, for these tests we **don't have control of all states**, this kind of test is fragile like an eggshell, for example, what happens if another test tries to get the customer reward?
+How could we guarantee the expected state?

 ---

-So, what's the problem with Singletons and Tests?
+Finally, what is the problem with Singletons and Tests?
 The answer is related to a requirement of unit testing and a characteristic of singletons in general:

 <img src="https://raw.githubusercontent.com/serralvo/serralvo.github.io/master/_posts/singletons-and-testing.jpg" />